Measures#

 Activities aimed at the operation, maintenance and repair of sewerage networks.

-Sewerage networks are systems of collectors, pipelines, vehicles, tanks, conduits and pumps used to transport wastewater (rainwater, domestic and other wastewater) from points of generation to a sewage treatment plant or discharge point.
+Sewerage networks are the systems of collectors, pipelines, vehicles, tanks, conduits and pumps used in the process of transporting wastewater (rainwater, domestic and other wastewater) from the points of generation to either a sewage treatment plant or to a point where wastewater is discharged.

 CEPA 2.3